We’ve previously written about the importance of coal to society – both in the past, and in the current day.

 According to some indicators, coal can be considered one of the most dangerous and harmful energy sources

-Air contaminants/pollutants can be emitted by the burning of coal and can contribute to air pollution
+Air contaminants/pollutants can be emitted by the burning of coal

-Impact of air pollution on human health
+Potential impact of air pollution on human health

-Cost of air pollution on the health system
+Potential cost of air pollution on the health system

 Coal waste from power plants has to be treated and managed properly